What is Bollywhack?

 Before being the first choreographer to feature Waacking on Fox’s So You Think You Can Dance, Kumari, spent 13 years devoted to the cultural clarity, preservation and evolution of Punking, Whacking and Waacking in both street dance and popular culture.

 Now making global strides in the expansion of the dance style's potential to bridge cultural communities otherwise unrelated Kumari created, Bollywhack & Frankie Douglas.
 Bollywhack is entirely real work for a time when we need bridges in every way they can be built.
 Kumari Suraj is proud and truly celebrates her unique ethnic mixture culturally and energetically.
 For the past 13 years she has taught people, in over 30+ countries, how to recognize their potential and power while celebrating their culture and individuality.

 Bollywhack works have exposed Indian cultural enthusiasts to Waacking and Whacking LGBTQ cultural enthusiasts to my the Desi Diaspora.
 Homophobia & racism are huge issues in both of her East & West Indian cultures.
 Now Kumari, is witnessing this union of dance and culture heal lives through community understanding through practical application of art in context to current social/political climates.
 Bridging antiquated gaps created by hatred, fear and prejudice are steps toward a more unified humanity.
 A utopian humanity.

-Promoting and representing this movement with Mother Suraj are two dance groups she personally trains and mentors in India.
-The House of Suraj, India's Elite Whacking Family and The Calcutta Waack Pack.
+Promoting and representing this movement with Mother Suraj is the international collective she personally trains and mentors in India, The House of Suraj

 SPONSORED BY REEBOK WOMEN